 This manual is designed to be used in both printed and on-line forms.
-Every chapter is an even number of pages, making it easy to print individual chapters on a duplex, or double sided, printer.
-The manuals' on-line form is a PDF document, which requires Adobe Acrobat Reader version 6.0+ to open it.
+Its on-line form is a PDF document, which requires Adobe Acrobat Reader version 6.0+ to open it.
 Please note that the PDF document was created with version 9 of Adobe Acrobat.
 When you open this file with Acrobat Reader versions 6 through 8, you may see a warning message stating that the file was created with a later version of Acrobat.
 This warning can be safely ignored as this file has been tested with these versions of Acrobat Reader.